Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Higher-Order Taylor Series for Perturbation Propagation

 for given initial condition $\mathbf{x}_y$ at time $t_y$~\cite{park_nonlinear_2006,park_nonlinear_2007}.
 The STTs are the partial matrices of this solution flow with respect to the state at a previous time $\mathbf{x}_{y}$,

 This time indexing will be used throughout the paper for generality to any $\Delta t = t_z - t_y$.
 In addition, index notation is used throughout this paper, where superscripts indicate the components of a tensor and subscripts indicate the time of a vector or the times a matrix or tensor maps between.
 Repeated superscript indices are summed over, and commas in superscripts separate components that are summed over from those which are not.
 The number of superscripts indicates the order of the tensor.
 For example, a second-order tensor is a matrix, a third-order tensor is a three-dimensional tensor, and so on.\footnote{Note that the STM is the first-order STT which is a matrix, and the second-order STT is a third-order tensor.
-The order of an STT is determined by the number of copies of $\delta \mathbf{x}$ with which it is contracted.} The STTs can be obtained by integrating the variational equations, which can be found in prior work~\cite{park_nonlinear_2006}.
+The order of an STT is determined by the number of copies of $\delta \mathbf{x}$ with which it is contracted.}

+The STTs can be obtained by integrating the variational equations, which can be found in prior work~\cite{park_nonlinear_2006}.
 A perturbation can be propagated through $m^{\text{th}}$-order STTs following~\cite{park_nonlinear_2006}:

-As with the STM, once as set of STTs at points across a time domain $[t_0,t_f]$ are obtained, they can be manipulated to map over another time domain within the original time domain.
-Once the STTs are obtained on the interval $[t_0,t_f]$, the STT mapping from time $t_y$ to $t_z$, where $t_y, t_z \in [t_0,t_f]$, can be computed algebraically~\cite{park_nonlinear_2007}.
-This is especially relevant for spacecraft missions with minimal onboard storage.
-While it may be useful to use STTs mapping from $t_k$ to $t_{k+1}$ for navigation and filtering purposes, guidance may desired to find a higher-order solution from $t_k$ to $t_f$.
+As with the STM, once a set of STTs at points across a time domain $[t_0,t_f]$ are obtained, they can be manipulated to map over another time domain within the original time domain.
+Once the STTs are obtained on the interval $[t_0,t_f]$, the STT mapping from time $t_y$ to $t_z$, where $t_y, t_z \in [t_0,t_f]$, can be computed algebraically~\cite{park_nonlinear_2007,cunningham_interpolated_2023}.
+This is especially relevant for spacecraft missions with minimal onboard storage: instead of storing a different set of STTs for each time regime of interest, a single set can be stored so long as it contains the desired intermediate times $t_y, t_z \in [t_0,t_f]$.
+While it may be useful to use STTs mapping from $t_k$ to $t_{k+1}$ for navigation and filtering purposes, guidance may desire to find a higher-order solution from $t_k$ to $t_f$.
 Uncertainty propagation methods could employ a mapping from $t_0$ to $t_k$.
-This allows a perturbation to the state to be mapped nonlinearly onboard over any time domain with a single set of STTs computed offline.
+This property allows a perturbation to the state to be mapped nonlinearly onboard over any time domain with a single set of STTs computed offline.